 Why Does My Phone Collect Data?

 These apps use the location data for purposes of improving the behavior of the app, either by providing services (turn-by-turn directions) or the display of advertising (say, between levels of a game).
 In turn, these techniques allow publishers to monetize their free apps by using mobile location data.
 They mobile location data is passed on to data aggregators using an advertising identifier (IDFA or AAID).
 These are IDs which are changeable by users, and are not shared with location aggregators unless users have explicitly opted-in to allow its use.
 The access to these identifiers are also strictly controlled by the creators of the operating system to ensure consumers can be in control of their data.
-Reputable mobile location data vendors also take consumer privacy very seriously and abide by government privacy regulations like GDPR.
+Reputable Human Movement Data vendors also take consumer privacy very seriously and abide by government privacy regulations like GDPR.